Jasvir Singh (barrister): Career

-Born in London, Singh has worked as a family law barrister since 2006.
+Born in London in 1980, Singh has worked as a family law barrister since 2006.
 He made the decision to join the legal profession after he saw an aunt to whom he was close go through a traumatic divorce when he was eight.

-He is the chairperson for the Faiths Forum for London, an interfaith organisation based in London representing the interests of the nine major faith traditions.
+He is the former chair for the Faiths Forum for London, an interfaith organisation based in London representing the interests of the nine major faith traditions.
 He is chairperson for City Sikhs, a charity which represents the interests of progressive Sikhs.
 In 2016 he also became an associate of St Paul's Institute.

 He is the main Sikh contributor to the Thought for the Day segment on BBC Radio 4's Today programme.

 Singh is a Labour Party activist and following the successful election of Sadiq Khan to the position of Mayor of London in May 2016, he was selected to join the shortlist of Labour candidates for the Tooting by-election.

 In 2017, Singh was instrumental in launching the Grand Trunk Project in partnership with DCLG to mark the 70-year anniversary of the independence of India, creation of Pakistan, and the partition of Punjab and Bengal with the aim of bringing the diverse communities of South Asia together.
 The project was named after the Grand Trunk Road which has connected Bangladesh, India and Pakistan for over 2,000 years.

-Singh is the founder of South Asian Heritage Month in the UK, an awareness month which aims to celebrate British South Asian culture and identity.
+Singh is the founder of South Asian Heritage Month in the UK, a national awareness month which aims to celebrate British South Asian culture and identity.

+He was co-chair of the Moral and Ethical Advisory Group, which provided independent advice to the UK government on moral, ethical and faith considerations on health and social care related issues from 2019 to 2022 and was active throughout the Covid-19 pandemic.

 In February 2021, he was appointed to the Mayor of London's Commission for Diversity in the Public Realm.

+Singh is also a trustee of the Kaleidoscope Trust, a nonprofit organisation that campaigns for the human rights of LGBT+ people around the world.
+Its mission is to help create a world where LGBT+ people are free, safe and equal everywhere.

 Honours, awards and recognition

 Singh was appointed Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to promoting community cohesion and Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to charity, faith communities and social cohesion.
+His CBE was awarded in recognition of his work bringing together faith communities and advocating for groups that are vulnerable.

 In 2018, he was made an honorary fellow of the Edward Cadbury Centre for the Public Understanding of Religion based at the University of Birmingham in recognition of his Interfaith work.

+In 2023, he was named Alumnus of the Year by King's College London.

 Personal life

 Singh is a Sikh and is openly gay.
+He married his husband in summer 2022.